History of local government in Bristol: Mayors

 The first historically recorded mayor of Bristol was Roger Cordewainer who is referred to in orders issued by King John in 1216.
 He, however, was a royal appointment.
-From the middle ages to the nineteenth century Bristol treated Adam le Page (appointed 29 September 1216) as its first mayor, probably because he was the first to be chosen by the town for an annual one-year office.
+From the Middle Ages to the nineteenth century Bristol treated Adam le Page (appointed 29 September 1216) as its first mayor, probably because he was the first to be chosen by the town for an annual one-year office.
 Following the Bristol riots of 1831 the then incumbent mayor of Bristol Charles Pinney was tried in London for negligence, but found innocent.
-This was one of many local disturbances throughout England leading to the Municipal Corporation Act 1835 and the installation of a permanent mayoral office.
+This was one of many local disturbances throughout England leading to the Municipal Corporations Act 1835 and the installation of a permanent mayoral office.

 From early times the mayor was the chief officer of the council, elected by the members of the common council.
 The position of mayoress was usually held by the wife or daughter of the mayor.
 In 1899, Queen Victoria granted the mayor the right to be styled Lord Mayor.
 When a woman served she was still referred to as lord mayor, rather than lady mayoress.

 In 2012, the new post of Mayor of Bristol was created following a referendum held on 3 May.
 The first elections to the new post were held on 15 November 2012, and resulted in the election of George Ferguson (Independent).
 This post differs from that of the Lord Mayor.
 It will be an executive role as opposed to the first citizen civic representative role of the Lord Mayor.

 In 2017 the elected role of Mayor of the West of England was created covering an area that includes Bristol with new powers outside the Mayor of Bristol role.

 In December 2021, the majority of opposition councillors backed a legally binding motion to hold a referendum on the future of the role of the Elected Mayor of Bristol.
-The referendum, which took place in May 2022, offered Bristolians the choice of keeping an elected mayor or going back to the committee system of governance that was in place before Ferguson became the city’s first directly elected mayor in November 2012.
+The referendum, which took place in May 2022, offered Bristolians the choice of keeping an elected mayor or going back to the committee system of governance that was in place before Ferguson became the city's first directly elected mayor in November 2012.

 The result was 59% of voters choosing to abolish the role of mayor at the end of current Mayor Marvin Rees' term in 2024.